 (d) Targeting-Related.
 We can use tracking technologies to deliver content, including ads, relevant to your interests on our online service and third-party sites, based on how you interact with our advertisements or content, and can track the content you access (including video viewing).
 Further information on this, and your opt-out choices, is in the “Your Choices” section above.

 Tracking technologies, such as cookies, are mainly alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
-When you visit the Site, we and our business partners can use tracking technologies to enhance your online experience or customise our offerings.
-For example, some cookies allow us to make it easier for you to navigate our Site, while others are used to enable a faster login process.
+When you visit the Site, we and our business partners may use tracking technologies to enhance your online experience or customise our offerings.
+For some customers a privacy settings option will be available to set your cookie preferences.
+Some cookies allow us to make it easier for you to navigate our Site, while others are used to enable a faster login process.
 A few additional important things you should know about our use of tracking technologies (cookies):

 - We can offer certain features that are available only through the use of tracking technologies.